 The Pharmacists are working with the Ward Leaders and the nursing teams to provide safe administration and storage of medicines.
-Our mandatory training workbooks include a section on storage and safety of medicines from April 2015.
+Our mandatory training workbooks will include a section on storage and safety of medicines from April 2015.

-We are auditing medication storage and this has been undertaken across the Trust, which is being used to improve storage and understanding on the wards.
-Our medication safety and storage audit did not demonstrate good compliance and this was discussed within the divisional governance forums.
+We have audited medication storage and this has been undertaken across the Trust, which is being used to improve storage and understanding on the wards.
 We have introduced secure waste bins on the wards; this will prevent access to waste at the ward level.
+We are driving medicine security and this is now being audited daily.